-While you should always negotiate a home warranty so problems can be fixed, get a home inspection before your purchase regardless.
-Inevitable problems can be repaired (by the builder) before you move in and larger issues identified before it's too late.
+While you should always negotiate a home warranty so problems can be fixed, it's also imperative you get a home inspection before closing.
+Inevitable problems can be repaired (by the builder) before you move in and larger problems identified before they become your problem.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.

-Finding you a new home that meets your needs and matches your budget will be my #1 priority.
+Finding you a new home that meets your family's needs and matches your budget will be my #1 priority.
 Give me a call at

-(336) 226-9374 to begin the search for your new home today.
+(336) 226-9374 to start the search for your new home today.